Positional Marked Patterns in Permutations: Equivalence classes of

 \begin{proof} We derive a recursive formula for $P_{n,\tau_1,k}(x)$ by looking at the position of 2 in $\sigma$ where the position of $1$ is $k$. $\sigma$ has a following form

 Let $\ell$ be the position of $2$.
 We have 3 cases:

 \begin{enumerate} \item $1 \le \ell \le k-1$.
-In this case, we can remove $1$ from $\sigma$ and reduce other elements without effecting $\tau_1$-match at other position.
+In this case, we can remove $1$ from $\sigma$ and decrease other elements by 1 without effecting $\tau_1$-match at other position.
 To see this, first note that if $\sigma$ does not have a $\tau_1$-match at a particular position, removing 1 and reducing will not change it.
 Also, if $\sigma$ does not have a $\tau_1$-match at some position before 1, then removing $1$ will not change $\tau_1$-match at the position, since $1$ can only serve as $1$ in $1 \un 2 3$.
 However, $1$ appears after the position that $\tau_1$-match occurs.
 Thus, $\sigma$ has a $\tau_1$-match at the position without considering 1.
 Lastly, if $\sigma$ has a $\tau_1$-match at some position $t$ after 1.
 Note that 2 appears before 1 in $\sigma$.
 Thus, 2 can serve as 1 in $1 \un 2 3$.
 Therefore, $\sigma$ still has a $\tau_1$-match at position $t$ when not considering $1$.
-So, we can remove $1$ and reduce without effecting $\tau_1$-match.
+So, we can remove $1$ and decrease other elements by 1 without effecting $\tau_1$-match.

 After removing 1 and reducing, the position of $1$ will be $\ell$.
 Thus, this case contributes $\sum_{\ell=1}^{k-1} P_{n-1,\tau_1,\ell}(x)$.

 \item $k+1 \le \ell \le n-1$.
 In this case, $\sigma$ has a $\tau_1$-match at position $\ell$ since $1 ~2~ \sigma_n$ form the pattern $\tau_1$.
 Moreover, by the same reason as in the first case, removing 2 and reducing will not effect $\tau_1$-match at other position.